contourpy/contourpy/docs/user_guide/chunks.rst

 Disadvantages:

-  * There is a performance overhead of using chunks.
+  * There is a slight performance cost of using chunks.
   * Some rendering algorithms show faint lines between neighbouring chunks.

 .. note::